Spring 2016 rulemaking agenda

 An important part of the CFPB’s mandate from Congress is to make rules governing consumer finance markets more effective and to create new rules when warranted.
 Today, we’re posting a semiannual update of our rulemaking agenda as part of the federal government’s Unified Agenda of Regulatory and Deregulatory Actions.

 Under the Regulatory Flexibility Act, federal agencies must publish regulatory agendas twice a year.
 We’ve been voluntarily participating in the Unified Agenda.
-The Office of Management and Budget leads this effort. , and portions will also be published in the Federal Register.
+The Office of Management and Budget leads this effort.
+The Unified Agenda is available in full online , and portions will also be published in the Federal Register.
 The agenda includes rulemaking actions in pre-rule, proposed rule, final rule, long-term, and completed stages.

 Here’s an overview of our major current initiatives.